limestonenetworks/knowledge-base/doc/source/limestone_addon_services/dns_rdns/how_does_dns_operate.rst

 purchase a domain through a **registrar**, (Ex:
 `godaddy.com <https://www.godaddy.com/>`_).

-As for the remainer of this article, we’ll call your domain “MYDOMAIN.COM”.
+As for the remainer of this article, we’ll call your domain `“MYDOMAIN.COM”`.

-The primary role of a name-server is to handle requests, it accepts domain queries and returns a ‘record’.
-There are 2 most commonly used ‘records’, they
+The primary role of a name-server is to handle requests, it accepts domain queries and returns a `‘record’`.
+There are 2 most commonly used `‘records’`, they
 are:

 **- (A) Record** – This determines that IP Address of a domain, as an (Ex: When